White-Wind-LLC/table/README.md

 - Material 3 header with sort/filter icons (customizable via `TableHeaderDefaults.icons`).
 - Per‑column sorting (3‑state: ASC → DESC → none).
+- Data grouping by column with customizable group headers and sticky positioning.
 - Drag & drop to reorder columns in the header.
 - Column resize via drag with per‑column min width.
 - Filters: text, number (int/double, ranges), boolean, date, enum (single/multi; IN/NOT IN/EQUALS) with built‑in